 The damages have been serious with 40 inches (102cm) of rain and winds of 145 mph (230km/h).

 This storm is potentially triggering mudslides and flash floods.

 The one confirmed death in Haiti brings the total death toll from the storm to at least three.
 Also, one man died on Friday in Colombia.

-On September 28, one 16-year-old died in St Vincent and the Grenadines when the storm passed through the eastern Caribbean.
+On September 28, a 16-year-old died in St Vincent and the Grenadines when the storm passed through the eastern Caribbean.

 Cuba has declared a hurricane alert for six eastern provinces.

-For the other part, Dominican Republic also has taken actions for the proximity of the Hurricane Matthew.
+Dominican Republic has also taken actions for the proximity of the Hurricane Matthew.

 The Civil Defence director for the Dominican Republic said his country has already evacuated 13,000 people from high-risk areas ahead of the arrival of Hurricane Matthew.